 Buddhist Wheel of Life Paintings adorn monastery porches throughout the Himalayan region.
 We may also know the Sanskrit name, the Bhavacakra, or “Wheel of Existence”.
 In the Tibetan Vinaya, or monastic rules, the Buddha instructs monks to paint the wheel on monastery gates.
-He also taught that a monk or nun should explain its meaning to visitors.
+He also taught that a monk or nun should be available there to explain its meaning to visitors.
 Artists frequently depicted the core concepts of Buddhist teaching.
 Visual learning is not something new!

 This colorful and graphic wheel of life image contains many important teachings.
 First, we contemplate the impermanence of existence, regardless of our current situation.
 Then, we remember that all classes of existence are equally fragile.
 Additionally, we reflect on the stress, pain and suffering of worldly existence.
 And we contemplate how causes and conditions combine to trap us within unpleasant states.

-The entirety of the six classes of sentient beings circle and wander within either the lower realms of affliction or the higher realms of comfort.
+We present an excerpt from Khenpo Gyaltsen’s A Lamp Illuminating the Path to Liberation: An Explanation of Essential Topics for Dharma Students.
+Here, Khenpo offers the following commentary: The entirety of the six classes of sentient beings circle and wander within either the lower realms of affliction or the higher realms of comfort.
 The Wheel of Life is an illustration showing the reasons for this cycling or wandering.
 It is said that the Wheel of Life was initially made according to Buddha Śākyamuni’s instructions as a reciprocating gift given to the ancient Indian king of Rashasa from the king Bimbisara.

 Buddhist Wheel of Life Central Image